RussDragon/limericgen/README.md

 You must be in the same directory with script, otherwise you won't be able to launch it, due to the searching paths of Lua interpreter.

+To use mutations of limerick you should use this syntax:
+> lua limerickgen.lua 2 --mutation

+If done correctly, it prints 2 limricks: first is a default limerick without mutation and second with mutation.

 # Dependencies (twitter bot):
 - Twiiter t (https://github.com/sferik/t)